 Advantages and Disadvantages of Sqoop

-Here are the advantage and disadvantages of sqoop, which are explained below:
+Given below are the advantage and disadvantages of sqoop:

 - You need to restrict access to the password file.
 The Sqoop job will be executed with the permissions of the user running the –exec operation rather than the user who created the saved job.
 You might need to share the file between the two users.